Oatlands (NSW)

 Oatlands is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Oatlands has a high level of cultural diversity, with 39.8% of its population born overseas and 46.2% speaking a language other than English at home.
-The predominant religion in Oatlands is Christianity, accounting for 64.3% of the population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups in Oatlands are Australian (15.6%), Chinese (14.6%, substantially higher than the regional average of 8.4%), and English (13.6%, notably lower than the regional average of 19.0%).
+The dominant religion in Oatlands is Christianity, which accounts for 64.3% of the population, compared to 49.2% across Greater Sydney.
+The top three ancestral groups based on country of birth of parents are Australian (15.6%), Chinese (14.6%), and English (13.6%).

 Frequently Asked Questions - Diversity